BlueNightToronto/omsi-2-sceneryobjects/readme.txt

-The full requirements for NJC I & NJC II are chicago dlc + new flyer mod, simple streets and willshire.
+The requirements for NJC I & NJC II are chicago dlc, simple streets and willshire.